Somnigroup (SGI)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-Over the next year, analysts’ consensus estimates show they’re expecting Somnigroup’s free cash flow margin of 10.3% for the last 12 months to remain the same.
+Over the next year, analysts predict Somnigroup’s cash conversion will slightly improve.
+Their consensus estimates imply its free cash flow margin of 8.5% for the last 12 months will increase to 10.4%, giving it more flexibility for investments, share buybacks, and dividends.

 9. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Somnigroup’s ROIC has decreased significantly over the last few years.
-We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.
+Over the last few years, Somnigroup’s ROIC has unfortunately decreased significantly.
+Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

 10. Balance Sheet Risk